RohitMor3/python_DSA/README.md

-# python_DSA
+# Data structure and algo using python

-Understanding data structure and algorithm using python
+Understanding the intricasies of data structure and algorithm using python